castorini/anserini/docs/regressions/regressions-dl22-passage-unicoil-0shot.md

 **Model**: uniCOIL (with doc2query-T5 expansions) zero-shot

-This page describes baseline experiments, integrated into Anserini's regression testing framework, on the [TREC 2022 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2022.html) using the MS MARCO V2 Passage Corpus.
+This page describes baseline experiments, integrated into Anserini's regression testing framework, on the [TREC 2022 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2022.html) using the MS MARCO V2 passage corpus.
 Here, we cover experiments with the uniCOIL model trained on the MS MARCO V1 passage ranking test collection, applied in a zero-shot manner, with doc2query-T5 expansions.

 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.

+For additional instructions on working with the MS MARCO V2 passage corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
-For additional instructions on working with the MS MARCO V2 Passage Corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/dl22-passage-unicoil-0shot.yaml).
 Note that this page is automatically generated from [this template](../../src/main/resources/docgen/templates/dl22-passage-unicoil-0shot.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.